For all behavioral health professionals

 - Records and Documentation

-Counselors and therapists providing telehealth services maintain records in compliance with any applicable state and federal laws, rules and regulations, including the health insurance portability and accountability act (HIPAA).
-Such records shall be accessible to other providers and to the client in accordance with applicable laws, rules and regulations.
-Counselors and therapists inform clients that digital and non-digital communications will be included in the clients’ record (including email messages, text messages, instant messages).
+Counselors and therapists providing telehealth services maintain records in compliance with any applicable state and federal laws, rules, and regulations, including the health insurance portability and accountability act (HIPAA).
+Such records shall be accessible to other providers and to the client in accordance with applicable laws, rules, and regulations.
+Counselors and therapists inform clients that digital and non-digital communications will be included in the clients’ records (including email messages, text messages, instant messages).
 Clients are informed of the type of security assigned to the records and the length of time records will be stored.
 Counselors and therapists take steps to ensure that confidential information stored electronically cannot be recovered or accessed by unauthorized persons when they dispose of or destroy computers and other information storage devices.
 They have documentation that such disposal has occurred.

 - Jurisdiction/State Boundaries

 Idaho licensees who want to offer telehealth services outside the state of Idaho are advised to research the legal and regulatory requirements of the state or country in which the potential client resides.
 Telehealth service is deemed to occur where the client is located at the time of service, the originating site.
 The provider’s location (distant site) is not considered the location where the services occur.

 Guidelines adapted from: Idaho Board of Psychologist Examiners Guidelines for Electronic Transmission and Telepsychology in the State of Idaho (2012), Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists Rule 135-11-.01 TeleMental Health (2015), 2014 ACA Code of Ethics, 2015 AAMFT Code of Ethics, Model Regulatory Standards for Technology and Social Work Practice, 2013-2014,